youmisuk/multisiteOTR/README.md

    This `R` file includes data generating codes for data from a multisite randomized trial with a cluster-level unmeasured covariate.

+* `Qlearn.R`

+   This `R` file includes a function named `Qlearn` to implement our proposed modifcations for Q-learning as well as the baseline Q-learning method.

 * `SimulationCodes.R`

    This `R` file includes simulation codes with our proposed modifcations for Q-learning and weighting methods where the parameter `beta1` represents the cofficient of a cross-level interaction effect between treatment status and a cluster-level unmeasured covariate.
 For more information on simulation condtions, please refer to [our paper](XXXXXXXXXXXXXXXXX).

 ## CCT Data Study